UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 # Building on things we know

-Last module we explored `.loc[]` and how it can help slice and select specific columns and rows in a dataframe.
-The power of it however is not limited to just that.
-This section marks the return of `.loc[]` and how it canreplace certain values within a dataframe that meet specified conditions.
+In the last module we explored `.loc[]` and how it can help slice and select specific columns and rows in a dataframe, however, the power of `.loc[]` does not stop there.
+This section marks the return of `.loc[]` and how it can replace certain values within a dataframe that meet specified conditions.

-As routine practice, we are bringing in our cereal dataset in once again.
-Are you starting to get familiar with it yet?
+Keeping with our routine, we are bringing in our cereal dataset in once again.
+Are you starting to get familiar with this dataset yet?

 ``` python
 df = pd.read_csv('cereal.csv', index_col=0)